acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 ## Data

 I use the data coming from [understat](https://understat.com/).
 A unique feature of understat is that [**expected goals (xG)**](https://www.google.com/search?q=expected+goal+philosophy) are available as well as related metrics *expected goals against* (xGA) and *expected points* (xPoints).
-The site reports such metrics for all football matches played since 2014 and in major European leagues, namely Ligue 1 (aka french championship), la Liga, Calcio (Serie A), Bundesliga, EPL (aka Premier League), RFPL (aka russian championship). xG is a statistical measure of the quality of chances created and conceded.
+The site reports such metrics for all football matches played since 2014 and in major European leagues, namely Ligue 1 (aka french championship), la Liga, Calcio (Serie A), Bundesliga, EPL (aka Premier League), RFPL (aka russian championship). xG is a statistical measure of the quality of chances created.
 Intuitively, you have higher chance to score when you shot from 6 meters, in the axis than when you shot from 35 meters and you're off-center.
 Prediction algorithms have been applied over thousands of shots and over different parameters to compute xG.
 Of course, it's a metric and there is Messi: it's far from being perfect, but it is a good approximation of the quality of a team.
 Some people argue, and I am part of it, that xG usually gives a better indicator of the performance of a team than the raw, absolute final result.
 We all know football matches where a team won despite 1 chance created and 10 chances conceded. xG is particularly interesting when numerous matches are analyzed -- the miracles do not persist much on the long run.
 For sure, we can debate about xG for hours or days (it does not say everything about the match, the metric itself is sensitive to the quality of annotations, etc.).
 But let's consider in this post that xG is an interesting indicator as is final result.

 xGA is the counterpart of xG: It is a statistical measure of the quality of chances conceded. xPoints are an estimate of how many points a team can get given its xG and xGA (recall: 3 points for a win, 1 point for a draw).